Once again, I’m happy to not be at MLA

 Anyway, I’m not buying it.
 It just seems a little disingenuous to me to believe the MLA is all now most interested in teaching, writing, technology, and community colleges.

-One thought on “Once again, I’m happy to not be at MLA”
+One Reply to “Once again, I’m happy to not be at MLA”

 1. Amen to that!
 I agree that while at first (70’s/80’s/90’s) there might have been more tension between the lit faculty and writing faculty, I think it’s now more about disciplinarity and how different disciplines define teaching, research, and scholarship.
 I do wonder to what extent the lit vs. writing tension is still prevalent in community colleges.
 From my own small set of personal experiences talking to community college instructors who want to pursue PhD studies, many of them are trained in literature but want to teach writing.
 That said, is it more about disciplinarity with community college populations or lit vs. writing?